soumyadutta-cse/soumyadutta-cse.github.io/_pages/teaching.md

     1. Data Visualization: Principles and Practice by Alexandru C. Telea, CRC Press.<br>
     2. Visualization Analysis and Design by Tamara Munzner, A K Peters Visualization Series, CRC Press.<br>
     3. The Visualization Handbook edited by Charles D. Hansen and Chris R. Johnson.<br>
-    4. Research papers and other study materials provided during the class to cover selected topics.<br>
+    4. Research papers, articels, and other study materials provided during the class to cover selected topics.<br>
 </p>

 </details>